Algorithmic analysis towards time-domain extended source waveform inversion: FWI, WRI, and ESI formulations revisited

 The key idea of extended source waveform inversion (ESI) proposed by \citet{symes2015algorithmic} is slightly different from the one embedded into the WRI.
 An extended source $q(x,t;x_s)$ is introduced such that

-which is almost identical to equation \eqref{eq:newq} in WRI except that the physical source $f$ has been replaced by the extended source $q$.
+which is almost identical to equation \eqref{eq:newq} in WRI except that the physical source $f$ is absent.
 This leads to a source-independent inversion scheme.
 The corresponding misfit functional is defined as \citep{huang2018source}

-where the penalty term is different from the one in WRI misfit \eqref{eq:wrimisfit} as it involves a weighting operator $B$ - the so-called annihilator named by \citet{Symes_2008_MVA}.
-Possible options such as $B=\|x-x_s\|$ and $B=t$ in the form of pseudo-differential operator are propositions to achieve the global convergence \citep{symes2020full}.
-The resulting Lagrangian is
+where the penalty term is different from the one in the WRI misfit functional \eqref{eq:wrimisfit} as it involves a weighting operator $B$, also known as the annihilator \citet{Symes_2008_MVA}.
+Possible options for $B$, e.g. $B=\|x-x_s\|$ and $B=t$ in the form of pseudo-differential operator, can be considered to achieve good convergence \citep{symes2020full}.
+The associated Lagrangian is